mhmughees/Onion-PIR/README.md

 - `Server.preprocess_database:` Performs decomposition and NTT on the database and store database in NTTes form.
 - `Client.generate_query_combined:` Generates query for client index.
 - `Server.generate_reply_combined:` Evaluates PIR query over database using client's encrypted query.

+## Note for compiling on MacOS

+For Macos change your c++ compiler to